 Not One More Vet (NOMV) has a mission to provide veterinarians, front-desk staff, nurses and technicians with resources.

-"There is a general issue of making sure our veterinarian professionals are well, that they aren’t dealing with intense stresses whether they be financial or with clients, so that they can do their job every day and go home and be well and safe,” says Bos.
+"There is a general issue of making sure our veterinarian professionals are well, that they aren’t dealing with intense stresses whether they be financial or with clients, so that they can do their job every day and go home and be well and safe,” said Bos.

 The American admits it’s difficult to have statistics on the numbers of deaths.